Adwai-T/Notes/C++/C++.md

 For example in the case on an `int` pointer, an increment by 1 will increament the value of pointer by 4 as an int is stored as 4 bytes in the memory.

 This is an important property of pointers as it is used when we are dealing with array pointers to get to the next element in the array.

+> **Dereferencing** is used to access or manipulate data contained in memory location pointed to by a pointer.

 ### Generic pointer